Geocodio/geocodio-gem/README.md

     $ gem install geocodio-gem

-## Usage
+## Setup

-To get started, initialize a Geocodio::Gem class by passing in your API Key.
+To get started, initialize a `Geocodio::Gem` class by passing in your API Key.
 If you need to generate an API Key, you can do so by logging into your Geocodio account and navigating to the [API Keys](https://dash.geocod.io/apikey) tab.

 ```ruby
 geocodio = Geocodio::Gem.new("YOUR_API_KEY")
 ```

+## Basic Usage

 ### Geocoding